ELLIOTTCABLE/bs-sedlex/README.md

   - improvements to the build system
   - switched parts of ppx_sedlex to using concrete syntax (with ppx_metaquot)
 - Steffen Smolka: port to dune
+- Elliott Cable: publish this BuckleScript-compatible fork on npm